site banner

 It's the leap to "okay, but you can help everyone in your community".
 It's the totalizing, the flattening.
 There's no community, this is an idea from slave societies.
 We're not equals.
 Some people are better than others and their capacities matter more.
 In fact, caring about everybody denies them the aristocratic surplus they need to achieve their potential.

 To use an example: let's say a Frenchman could sell the Mona Lisa to a billionaire who really wants to burn it and, in exchange a million nondescript, randomly selected people across the globe (no Frenchmen) will be saved from death.
 The part of him that feels this is either obviously right or not easily argued against is slave morality.
-The part that recoils sheds light on the impulse behind master morality.
+The part that recoils is the impulse behind master morality.
 There's just something here worth more than some people's lives.
 And that impulse would almost certainly be called cruel if articulated, if it came down to a choice.

 You are proposing a solution that ignores the tradeoffs.
 I cannot save the children and invest in people to watch the shores and so on, because I have limited resources.
 If I spend them saving the children I will never get to the point of having enough to hire other people to watch the shores.
 I could take something like Carnegie's view and let the kids drown until I'm rich enough to do something about it without destroying myself, but slave morality would reject that as "cruel".